hoonzis/hoonzis.github.io/_posts/2011-02-23-spring-mvc-simple-project-spring-by.md

 ### Internalization / Localization

-It is quite common demand to make the application supporting multipel languages.
-Spring framework provides LocalChangeInterceptor, which based on parametr in the url of the page decides, which languages version of the page should be loaded.
+It is quite common demand to make the application supporting multiple languages.
+Spring framework provides LocalChangeInterceptor, which based on parameter in the url of the page decides, which languages version of the page should be loaded.
 To configure this feature take a look at the **spring-servlet.xml** file which contains the 3 following beans:

 ```
 <!-- Messages and Internalization -->